perak/mysql-shadow/README.md

 	});

 ```
 **That's it:** now your Mongo database contains collections with data from all tables found in MySQL database.
+For each MySQL table you have collection with the same name in your Mongo database.

 Declare collections as you normally do: